ImageMagick v6 Examples --

 However while I don't actually need the "+adjoin" in the above, it is probably a good idea to provide it anyway, just so it is clear that you are generating separate images.

 This works well for a small number of images, but if you have more than ten images you will get a mix of image with one digit and two digit numbers.
 And if you have more than a hundred, you get three digit numbers too.
-When that happens, directory listings will no longer list the saved images in sequence as "image_15.gif" would alphabetically appear before "image_5.gif".
+When that happens, directory listings will no longer list the saved images in sequence, since "image_15.gif" would alphabetically appear before "image_5.gif".

 Of course there are ways to fix this.
 For example using a command line shell expressions like..

-The last (using "-scenes") is the proper IM way of handling a sequence of files, though you need to know the range of number you want to use.
+The last method is the proper IM way of handling a sequence of files, though you need to know the range of number you want to use.
+The '%d' formats each number to match the filename (see next)

 In any case, this is awkward and prone to mistakes, can produce errors if files are missing, and can be dependant on what type of computer system you are using.
 Better to avoid this problem altogether.